clipperhouse/netlify/content/courtesy-to-be-wrong.md

 Unlike Jan, Carl will never be particularly accountable – and, synonymously, makes little difference to the organization.
 I find this uncourteous.

-### Falsifiability
+### Falsifiable

 Before we can know an idea’s merit, we must understand its [falsifiability](https://en.wikipedia.org/wiki/Falsifiability).
 Jan values falsifiability where Carl does not.

 When an idea is falsifiable, we can bring evidence to bear.
 In turn, observable evidence allows others in the organization to contribute – to analyze, criticize, and refine.
-The harder an idea is to pin down, the harder it is to collaborate on.
+The harder an idea is to pin down, the harder it is to make progress.

-The best organizations aim for falsifiable outcomes first, and positive outcomes second.
+The best organizations aim for **falsifiable outcomes first**, and positive outcomes second.

-### Divisive is informative
+### Divisive

 A falsifiable belief is often a **divisive** one.
 I got this notion from Chris Coyne, a founder of OKCupid: divisive questions have high information content; anodyne questions, not so much.